-SLP legal services include legal advice, brief services and extended representation by attorneys and trained paralegals.
-The SLP also engages in outreach to increase awareness of the legal rights of seniors and to ensure that the community is aware of our services by means of presentations, pamphlets, and other written materials.
+Justice in Aging legal services include legal advice, brief services and extended representation by attorneys and trained paralegals.
+The Justice in Aging Project also engages in outreach to increase awareness of the legal rights of seniors and to ensure that the community is aware of our services by means of presentations, pamphlets, and other written materials.

-If you are a New Hampshire resident age 60 or older and need help with a civil legal problem, contact NHLA's Senior Law Project (SLP) by phone at 1-888-353-9944.
-The SLP has the capacity to serve elders who are housebound, isolated or institutionalized.
+If you are a New Hampshire resident age 60 or older and need help with a civil legal problem, contact NHLA's Justice in Aging Project by phone at 1-888-353-9944.
+The Justice in Aging has the capacity to serve elders who are housebound, isolated or institutionalized.

 The grant, from the Legal Assistance for Victims program of the federal Office of Violence Against Women will help NHLA provide services to victims at the Manchester Community Health Center (MCHC) and Crisis Center of Central New Hampshire (CCCNH), with specific emphasis on helping survivors who come from immigrant and refugee communities.

 NHLA helps young woman end an abusive relationship

 With nowhere to go when her parents kicked her out of their home, Kendra moved in with her longtime friend, Ritchie.
 They soon began an intimate relationship.
 Kendra’s stepmother didn’t approve of the relationship, and cut off communication with her entirely.

 It wasn’t long before Ritchie became mentally and physically abusive to Kendra, including choking her, pinning her down with his knee, and slapping her.
 He also demanded access to her bank account.

 Kendra, who has intellectual limitations, said she has experienced abuse before.

 “However, I could tell what Ritchie was doing to me wasn’t a sign of love,” she said.